mines-pvs/s20-syllabus/README.md

 There will be approximately 7 homeworks, which will be completed individually.
 These are designed to help encourage you to keep up-to-date on the course material.
 You will have approximately **2 weeks** to work on each homework.

+## Typos and Bug Fixes

+Please use the Issues or Pull Request features of GitHub to bring any typos or bugs to my attention.